-Child Nutrition and Women, Infants and Children’s Reauthorization Act of 2004The Child Nutrition and WIC Reauthorization Act of 2004 mandated that all local educational agencies participating in a federal meal reimbursement program establish a Local School Wellness Policy.
+The Child Nutrition and Women, Infants, and Children (WIC) Reauthorization Act of 2004 mandated that all local educational agencies participating in a federal meal reimbursement program establish a Local School Wellness Policy.

 The Healthy, Hunger-Free Kids Act of 2010

 On December 13, 2010, President Obama signed the Healthy, Hunger-Free Kids Act of 2010 (HHFKA) (PDF) reauthorizing the Child Nutrition Programs.
 Section 204 added Section 9A to the Richard B. Russell National School Lunch Act (Title 42, U.S. Code 1758b), Local School Wellness Policy Implementation.
 The provisions enhanced the previous Local School Wellness Policy requirements, strengthening requirements for ongoing implementation, assessment, and public reporting of wellness policies and expanding the team of collaborators participating in the wellness policy development to include more members from the community.
-The HHFKA now requires that the local school wellness policy, at a minimum, include:

-- Requirements that Stakeholders be provided opportunities to participate in the development, implementation*, and periodic review and update* of the wellness policy.
+- Requirements that stakeholders be provided opportunities to participate in the development, implementation, and periodic review and update of the wellness policy

 Resources for Local School Wellness Policies

-Model Policy Language
+Examples of Policy Language

 The National Association of School Boards of Education Web site provides the State School Healthy Policy database that includes laws and policies from 50 states.